awtkns/fastapi-crudrouter/docs/en/docs/backends/tortoise.md

 [pydantic](https://pydantic-docs.helpmanual.io/) schema, your Tortoise database model to it, and register Tortoise ORM with your FastAPI App.

 !!! warning
-    To use the `SQLAlchemyCRUDRouter`, [Tortoise ORM](https://pypi.org/project/tortoise-orm/) must be first installed.
+    To use the `TortoiseCRUDRouter`, [Tortoise ORM](https://pypi.org/project/tortoise-orm/) must be first installed.

 ## Simple Example
 Below is an example assuming that you have already imported and created all the required models.